amitxv/PC-Tuning/docs/post-install.md

 ## Per-CPU Scheduling

+### Kernel-Mode (Interrupts, DPCs and more)

-Windows schedules interrupts, DPCs, threads and more on CPU 0 for several modules and processes by default.
-In any case, scheduling many tasks on a single CPU will have adverse effects including additional overhead and increased jitter due to them competing for CPU time.
-To alleviate this, users can configure affinities and other policies to isolate given modules from user and kernel-level disturbances such as servicing time-sensitive modules on other underutilized CPUs instead of clumping everything on a single CPU.
+Windows schedules interrupts and DPCs on CPU 0 for several modules by default.
+In any case, scheduling many tasks on a single CPU can introduce additional overhead and increased jitter due to them competing for CPU time.
+To alleviate this, affinities can be configured to isolate given modules from disturbances including servicing time-sensitive modules on underutilized CPUs instead of clumping everything on a single CPU.

 - Use the xperf DPC/ISR report to analyze which CPUs kernel-mode modules are being serviced on.
 You can not manage affinities if you do not know what is running and which CPU(s) they are running on, the same applies to user-mode threads.
 Additionally, verify whether interrupt affinity policies are performing as expected by analyzing per-CPU usage for the module in question while the device is busy